MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-prompts.md

 ### Use in a Dataverse low-code plug-in

-For details on how to use prebuilt prompts in a low-code plug-in, go to [Use prebuilt prompts in a Dataverse low-code plug-in](https://microsoft-my.sharepoint.com/:w:/p/dmartens/EbeLeF-jDcBJjqQ9EHbm4cEBySW73fBZQw4b7k6wgwJUig?e=s5YsRJ).
+To learn how to use prebuilt prompts in a low-code plug-in, go to [Use a prebuilt prompt in a Dataverse low-code plug-in](/ai-builder/prebuilt-prompts-in-dataverse-plug-in-powerapps).

 ### Use in Power Apps

 With the exception of AI Translate, each of the prebuilt prompts mentioned above can be used in Power Apps the same way you can use custom prompts.
-For details on how to use custom or prebuilt prompts in Power Apps, go to [Use your custom prompt in Power Apps](https://review.learn.microsoft.com/en-us/ai-builder/use-a-custom-prompt-in-app?branch=main&branchFallbackFrom=pr-en-us-766).
+To learn how to use custom or prebuilt prompts in Power Apps, go to [Use your custom prompt in Power Apps](use-a-custom-prompt-in-app.md).

 ### Use in Power Automate

 With the exception of AI Translate, each of the prebuilt prompts mentioned above can be used in Power Automate the same way you can use custom prompts.
-For details on how to use custom or prebuilt prompts in Power Automate, go to [Use your custom prompt in Power Automate flow](https://review.learn.microsoft.com/en-us/ai-builder/use-a-custom-prompt-in-flow?branch=main&branchFallbackFrom=pr-en-us-766).
+To learn how to use custom or prebuilt prompts in Power Automate, go to [Use your custom prompt in Power Automate flow](use-a-custom-prompt-in-flow.md).

 ## Provide feedback